Polaroid Originals Cameras

-Polariod RollFilm Cameras
+Polaroid RollFilm Cameras

-From the First Polaroid instant photo camera to early 60s they only released Rollfilm cameras.
-There were three rollfilm camera series, 40 series, 30 series and 20 series.
+From the First Polaroid instant photo camera to the early 60s they only released rollfilm cameras.
+There were three rollfilm camera series, 40 series, 30 series, and 20 series.
 The first Polaroid camera, Polaroid Model 95 is a type 40 camera.
-Polaroid make these rollfilm still 1992 before discontinued.
+Polaroid made rollfilm still 1992 before discontinued.
 Sometimes those old film packs might still work but it’s really hard to find this film anymore.

 First Polaroid Camera – Land Camera Model 95

 The first ever Polaroid camera which was made in 1947 was Polaroid Land Camera Model 95 ( 1948–1953 ).
 It used Polaroid Picture Roll Land film 40 series. they made Roll film till 1992.
-It become a huge success and They made more than 1.5 million Model 95 folding viewfinder cameras (95, 95A, 95B versions).
+It becomes a huge success and They made more than 1.5 million Model 95 folding viewfinder cameras (95, 95A, 95B versions).

-Original retail price of Model 95 was $89 – $95.
+The original retail price of Model 95 was $89 – $95.
 It’s the first commercial instant camera ever built and there was a huge demand for this camera.
 In 1954, Model 95A Speedliner (1954–1957) came to market and in 1957 Model 95B Speedliner was introduced (1957–1961).

 Model 95 had a 135mm lens, 3 element glass with f/11. shutter speed was between 1/8 – 1/60.
-You could mount a M-sync Flash via ASA-bayonet post connector.
-Model 95A / Model 95B had a 130mm f/8.8 lens and shutter speed was 1/12 – 1/100.
-Also all these cameras have two tripod sockets and cable-release socket.
+You could mount an M-sync Flash via ASA-bayonet post connector.
+Model 95A / Model 95B had a 130mm f/8.8 lens and the shutter speed was 1/12 – 1/100.
+Also, all these cameras have two tripod sockets and cable-release socket.

 Edwin H. Land

 In 1947 Land announced about first Polaroid Camera which they called Land Camera.
-They originally made only first 60 units and all sold out on first day of demonstrations.
-Their success with this first camera ran for decades and Polaroid Co. was the only company which made Instant cameras until 80s.
+They originally made only the first 60 units and all sold out on the first day of demonstrations.
+Their success with this first camera ran for decades and Polaroid Co. was the only company which made Instant cameras until the 80s.

 In 1980 Edwin Land reigned as chairmen of Polaroid Co. after Polavision instant movie system became a financial disaster.
-After that he spent his time for Rowland Institute for Science which he founded.
-Edwin Land died on March 1, 1991 in Massachusetts.
+After that, he spent his time for Rowland Institute for Science which he founded.
+Edwin Land died on March 1, 1991, in Massachusetts.